zwangphy/research_talks/README.md

 # research_talks
-This repository contains some of my conference talks.
+This repository contains some of my conference and seminar talks.

 ## Gas-rich dwarf galaxy bounds on dark matter decay and annihilation